Nadolina/WGS_Kastner_lab/README.md

 <details>
 <summary>Module 5: Annotation with VEP </summary>

+### Module 5: Annotation with VEP

-This VEP annotation script simply accepts a VCF as input, which means it can be run on any VCF that you would like.
+This VEP annotation (11) script simply accepts a VCF as input, which means it can be run on any VCF that you would like.
+The script will:
+1. check for compression and indexing and perform both if needed
+2. sort and normalize the VCF according to recommendations from ensembl and other users (13,14)
+3. generates a swarm for to annotate chromosomes in parallel
+4. performs VEP filtering on each chromosome

+Annotations employed include:
+* HGVS
+* CADD
+* gnomADg and gnomAD joint
+* SpliceAI
+* MaxEntScan
+* REVEL
+* AlphaMissense
+* ClinVar
+* GERP

+I also flag the "picked" variant according to their impact ranking.
+Please refer to (15) for more information on this --pick_flag.
+In addition to this I have also added a "CANONICAL" flag, which will indicate with just a "YES" if a given variant falls on a canonical transcript (11).

 </details>